shervinea/cheatsheet-translation/ru/cs-229-supervised-learning.md

 **51. Remark: we say that we use the "kernel trick" to compute the cost function using the kernel because we actually don't need to know the explicit mapping ϕ, which is often very complicated.
 Instead, only the values K(x,z) are needed.**

-&#10230; Remark: we say that we use the "kernel trick" to compute the cost function using the kernel because we actually don't need to know the explicit mapping ϕ, which is often very complicated.
+&#10230; Примечание: we say that we use the "kernel trick" to compute the cost function using the kernel because we actually don't need to know the explicit mapping ϕ, which is often very complicated.
 Instead, only the values K(x,z) are needed.

 <br>